Millions of people have fallen in love with our handmade natural products.

 Together we're reducing waste and improve the lives of Coconut Farmers and rural Artisans.

-In late 2015, Jake stood on a near empty beach in Bali watching a local man carve and polish souvenirs out of discarded coconut shells.
+In late 2015, our founder Jake stood on a near empty beach in Bali watching a local man carve and polish souvenirs out of discarded coconut shells.
 Jake was inspired by the coconut shells, naturally shaped like a bowl, no plastic needed.